BACK HOME

 June 1 - BERKELEY

-Bay Area Book Festival, Marsh Theater, 2 pm
+Bay Area Book Festival, Marsh Theater, 2:15 pmf

 In 1999, Abby Reyes lost her partner, Terence Unity Freitas, as he and two others were murdered after departing Kajka Ika—the heart of the world—of Indigenous U’wa territory in Colombia.